warroyo/flux-tmc-multitenant/README.md

 Additionally when setting this up we will use a bootstrap credential in the clusters, however if you have pod identity setup to work with azure this could be done using a role instead of a SP.

 Other options:

 [SOPS](https://fluxcd.io/flux/guides/mozilla-sops/)
 [Sealed Secrets](https://fluxcd.io/flux/guides/sealed-secrets/)

+#### Secret tenancy

+Since this is a multitenant setup we need multitenant secrets.

+**Option 1**

+This option is the we have implemented for this repo.

+There will be one `ClusterSecretStore` this is managed by the platform admins.
+This could be one per cluster or env etc. but for simplicity we just have one for now.
+The Key Vault in azure will be prefix based. this means the structure will be something like `/iris-green/*/*` this would then mean that per workspace(tenant) a policy will enforce what they can access.

+This approach still leaves the option open for developers to create their own namespace bound `secretStores` but it is up to them to botstrap the credentials for those.If desired, the cluster secret store could even be used as a way to key the other boostrap creds into the clusters.

+Pros:
+* optional partial self service for tenants
+* centralized vault so tenants don't need to worry about managing vaults
+* works well in a managed platform environment
+Cons:
+* bootstrap secrets required
+* some custom automation may be required to enable secret creation.

+**Option 2**

+This option works well for teams that manage their own AKV instances and also if your clusters are federated with Azure(AKS or using [workload-identity](https://azure.github.io/azure-workload-identity/docs/introduction.html)) and can use workload identities.
+In this setup tenants will manage their own `secretStores` in their namespaces.
+This does not require any setup from the platform admin team outside of installing the operator which this repo already handles.

+Pros:
+* self service for tenants
+* no secrets invovled to bootstrap
+* works well in an environment with more advanced tenants
+Cons:
+* no centralized control of vault so more effort for tenants(less platform like)
+* advanced setup of identities outside of AKS

+This repo does not cover the scope of setting up workload identity for Azure, but the [quickstart](https://azure.github.io/azure-workload-identity/docs/quick-start.html) here does  a nice job of explaining.
+Once this is complete the below process can be used by tenants or admins to access their vaults.

+As a tenant:

+1. create a k8s service account in my namespace and assign it a workload identity that has permissions to the vault. docs [here](https://azure.github.io/azure-workload-identity/docs/topics/azwi/serviceaccount-create.html).
+2. create a `secretStore` in my namespace and set the service account ref field to use the previosuly created account.  docs [here](https://external-secrets.io/v0.8.5/provider/azure-key-vault/#referenced-service-account).
+3. start using `externalSecrets` to consume secrets.

 #### create the bootstrap credential in the clusters